JadeRemi/requiem-web-view/AI-GUIDELINES.md

 - **Never provide "getting started" instructions** at the end of responses
 - **Install all dependencies with `yarn add --exact`** - no ^ or ~ version prefixes
 - **Use yarn, not npm** - all commands should use yarn
+- **NEVER add unrequested changes** - Only implement exactly what is asked.
+Do not add "improvements", extra features, or style changes that were not requested.
+- **Ask before making assumptions** - If requirements are unclear, ask for clarification rather than making assumptions.
+- **Preserve existing styles when refactoring** - When splitting or reorganizing CSS files, do not modify any style values.
+Only reorganize the structure.

 ## Development Preferences